 \subsection{Main results}

-Our first result gives an estimate in the spirit of Proposition \ref{prop:gaussian_case} for measures $\mu$ and $\nu$ satisfying convexity assumptions (see the end of Section \ref{sec:section2} for their precise statement), in order to generalize what happens in the Gaussian case.
+Our first result gives an estimate in the spirit of Proposition \ref{prop:gaussian_case} for absolutely continuous measures $\mu,\nu \in \mathcal{P}(\R^d)$ satisfying the following convexity assumptions (see the end of Section \ref{sec:section2} for a more involved discussion on those), in order to generalize what happens in the Gaussian case: